oracle-livelabs/adb/atp-twitter-api/introduction/introduction.md

 - Python 3.9 installed on your computer (Lab won't run properly with newer versions of Python)
 - Basic familiarity with Python and SQL language
 - IDE of your choice installed on your computer (All examples in this lab will use VSCode - [Link to install](https://code.visualstudio.com/download))
+- An **Elevated Twitter Developer account** [Link to sign up](https://developer.twitter.com/en/docs/twitter-api)

 Download the lab files here:
 [SQL Files](https://objectstorage.us-ashburn-1.oraclecloud.com/p/vmkYRTjFDKT14aBgppExmxjWXNForfovxySRrgqJGlWMacsc6mMtClQY1a6foD3c/n/orasenatdpltsecitom03/b/Twitter_LL/o/Twitter_LL1.zip)
 [Python Files](https://objectstorage.us-ashburn-1.oraclecloud.com/p/tVAwp-XWRsm1oouSHDzzZwyUQ5TErSPpPNhuYPMTbSJOZlC-Pvsed-caGfHYrkV5/n/orasenatdpltsecitom03/b/Twitter_LL/o/Twitter_LL2.zip)

->**Note:** Creating a Twitter Developer account may take up to a couple days to be approved depending on your responses to the questions.
-It is recommended to skip ahead to Lab 2: Task 3 if you want to get a head start on the process.
+>**Note:** Creating an **Elevated** Twitter Developer account may take up to a couple days to be approved depending on your responses to the questions.
+It is recommended to start this process before beginning the lab.
+Click the link to get started: [Link to sign up](https://developer.twitter.com/en/docs/twitter-api).

 ## Want to learn more about Autonomous Database?
 - [Oracle Autonomous Data Warehouse Documentation](https://docs.oracle.com/en/cloud/paas/autonomous-data-warehouse-cloud/index.html)